astronomer/airflow-guides/guides/install.md

 For the purpose of this doc, our application domain is `mercury.astronomer.io`.
 You should set this value to your desired domain name.

-## 1. Generate the SSL/TLS certificates.
+## 1. Generate the SSL/TLS certificates

 We'll create two SSL certs: